AINewsTool/truscope-patchnotes/patchnotes.md

   * **Website to Extension:** The website now broadcasts the "Logout" signal to **both** the Production and Testing versions of the Chrome Extension simultaneously when you log out.
   * **Extension to Website:** Added a listener on the `Navbar` to detect logout requests coming *from* the extension, ensuring that logging out via the extension also logs you out of the website.
 * **Console Cleanup:** Removed verbose "Extension not found" logs and other debug messages from Login, Signup, and Navbar components to keep the console clean.
+* **Tighter Extension Access:** Removed the localhost URL from the production extension's externally connectable website list.

+### 🌐 Website Updates
+* **Contact Form Delivery:** Added a backend contact-form route using Resend so website messages can be delivered reliably.
+* **Release Messaging:** Updated the website's release popup and footer for version 1.3.6.

+### 🧩 Extension Metadata
+* Updated the extension to version 1.3.6 and revised its store description to better explain Trust Scores and bias highlighting.

 ---